iter8-tools/docs/docs/tutorials/abn/abn.md

 EOF
 ```

-In this case, versions of the application are composed of a `Service` and a `Deployment`.
+In this definition, each version of the application is composed of a `Service` and a `Deployment`.
 In the primary version, both named `backend`.
-In the candidate version they are named `backend-candidate-1`.
+In any candidate version they are named `backend-candidate-1`.
+Iter8 uses this definition to identify when any of the versions of the application are available.
+It can then respond appropriate to `Lookup()` requests.

 ## Generate load

-Generate load.
 In separate shells, port-forward requests to the frontend component and generate load for multiple users.
 A [script](https://raw.githubusercontent.com/iter8-tools/docs/main/samples/abn-sample/generate_load.sh) is provided to do this.
 To use it:
     ```shell
     kubectl port-forward service/frontend 8090:8090
     ```
     ```shell
-    curl -s https://raw.githubusercontent.com/iter8-tools/docs/main/samples/abn-sample/generate_load.sh | sh -s --
+    curl -s https://raw.githubusercontent.com/iter8-tools/docs/v0.15.0/samples/abn-sample/generate_load.sh | sh -s --
+    # source /Users/kalantar/projects/go.workspace/src/github.com/iter8-tools/docs/samples/abn-sample/generate_load.sh
     ```

 ## Deploy a candidate version

-Deploy version *v2* of the *backend* component, associating it with the track identifier *backend-candidate-1*.
+Deploy a candidate version of the *backend* component, naming it *backend-candidate-1*.

 ```shell
 kubectl create deployment backend-candidate-1 --image=iter8/abn-sample-backend:0.13-v2